 Nanaimo Bars are a true Canadian classic dessert.
 Delicious layers of chocolate crumb crust, vanilla custard filling and rich chocolate coating.

-I do not know any Canadian baker that does not have a recipe for Nanaimo Bars somewhere in a fundraiser cookbook, recipe card, or scribbled in a notebook.
+I do not know of any Canadian baker that does not have a recipe for Nanaimo Bars somewhere in a fundraiser cookbook, recipe card, or scribbled in a notebook.
 These tasty, sweet treats bring back some very fond memories of my Mom baking for the Holidays.
 She or someone in our large family always prepared them for the Christmas baking tray or other special occasions.
 My Mom was a great baker and this is her classic Nanaimo bar recipe.
 As well, she also made another exceptional Canadian dessert, Old Fashioned Butter Tarts!

 Chopped nuts are often included in the chocolate base layer of Nanaimo squares.
 I enjoy these treats either way, but my son is allergic to nuts so I leave them out.
 It was actually the good old Nanaimo bar that gave him his first allergic reaction at three years old.
 We went from having a great time at a Christmas party to the Emergency Ward!